Ten Hag expects Rashford to stay at Man Utd

 Rashford to PSG is an interesting move

-French football journalist Julien Laurens speaking to Euro League Podcast on BBC Radio 5 Live
+French football journalist Julien Laurens speaking to BBC Radio 5 Live's Euro Leagues Podcast

 PSG want him as a forward to come and strengthen the attacking line.
-He is the player they want, but I don't think they will let him go and I think he will be happy to stay at Man Utd.
+He is the player they want, but I don't think they will let him go and I think he will be happy to stay at Manchester United.

 It was interesting from PSG to move to someone like him.
 It is not strange because he is talented but he has been out of form for 18 months and would need to relaunch his career.